lleger/elixir-school/lessons/basics/functions.md

 ** (CompileError) def hello/2 has default values and multiple clauses, define a function head with the defaults
 ```

-Elixir doesn't like default arguments in multiple matching functions, it can be  confusing.
+Elixir doesn't like default arguments in multiple matching functions because it can be  confusing.
 To handle this we add a function head with our default arguments:

 ```elixir
 defmodule Greeter do